Lightjohn/Ssh-ultimate-guide/README.md

    and:

    ```
-   cd .ssh // Create it if it does not exist
+   cd .ssh // Create this folder if it does not exist
    nano authorized_keys
    ```

    Then paste the content of **id\_rsa.pub** inside authorized_keys To quit: *Ctrl-x* then *y* then press *Enter*

-*  Method 2 (for the next time):
+*  Method 2 (for the next times):

    ```
    ssh-copy-id -i ~/.ssh/id_rsa.pub user@distant-machine